 Asanoha

-Asanoha represents a hemp leaf with six diamonds radiating from a common centre point.
+Asanoha is named after the hemp leaf.
+The motif is comprised of six diamonds radiating from a common centre point.
 Hemp is fast-growing and durable, therefore the pattern is commonly used in young children’s clothes with hopes that they grow strong and healthy.

 Sayagata